GeoscienceAustralia/ptha/R/examples/austptha_template/EVENT_RATES/README.md

 ## Updated stage-vs-exceedance-rate percentile uncertainty calculations

-These scripts apply some revised stage-vs-exceedance-rate percentile uncertainty calculations.
+These scripts apply some revised stage-vs-exceedance-rate percentile uncertainty calculations, as described in [Section 3.5 of this paper](https://link.springer.com/article/10.1007/s00024-019-02299-w).

 [revised_station_hazard_curves_PREPROCESSING.R](revised_station_hazard_curves_PREPROCESSING.R) preprocesses source-zone logic-tree branches to support the calculation.

 [revised_station_hazard_curves.R](revised_station_hazard_curves.R) computes stage-vs-exceedance-rate percentile curves.
 This version of the script uses logic-tree sampling to reduce the computational effort, and only works for stochastic-slip + fixed rigidity.
+For the full calculation, instead see the script below.

 [revised_station_hazard_curves_FINAL.R](revised_station_hazard_curves_FINAL.R) computes stage-vs-exceedance-rate percentile curves.
 This is very similar to [revised_station_hazard_curves.R](revised_station_hazard_curves.R), but it doesn't use logic-tree sampling to reduce the computational effort, and applies to all combinations of slip/rigidity model.
 So it is much more computationally demanding.
+For this reason, the script takes input arguments that allow specifying some subset of points.
+That enables a distributed-computing approach to the calculation.

 [submit_all_PBS_revised_station_hazard_curves_FINAL.R](submit_all_PBS_revised_station_hazard_curves_FINAL.R) creates 50 PBS scripts which do the calculations for [revised_station_hazard_curves_FINAL.R](revised_station_hazard_curves_FINAL.R) on 50 nodes (by splitting the points up).
 This enabled the calculation to be done in a reasonable time length.